 People love lists and litanies of superlative adjectives.
 The best.
 The most.
 The funniest.
 The smartest.
 The cheapest.
 The strongest.
 The fastest.
 Some of these can’t be measured.
 Best is a fun metric, but it has no good unit of measurement.
-Some of these can be measured.
-Some can be measured in lots of different ways.
+But while some can’t be measured, others can be measured in lots of different ways.
 Which is the cheapest car to own?
 The cheapest to buy?
 The cheapest to maintain?
 The one that takes the least amount of gas?

 One of my favorite quotes is a wonderful Churchillism, one that he attributed to some unknown antecedent: